DataONEorg/d1_python/test_utilities/doc/stress_tester/certificates.rst

 Certificates
 ============

-As many of the stress tests excercise Member Node functionality that is not accessible to unauthenticated clients, a set of test certificates, with which the connections can be established, must be prepared.
+As many of the stress tests exercise Member Node functionality that is not accessible to unauthenticated clients, a set of test certificates, with which the connections can be established, must be prepared.
 The certificates must be trusted by the Member Node being tested and each certificate must contain one or more DataONE subjects that are allowed to perform the operations on the MN which a given stress test is exercising.

 This section describes how to generate and set up the required certificates.